-- (a) A participant may not enter or remain upon the regional recreation area without a valid, nontransferable user permit issued by the authority and properly displayed, except properly identified landowners or leaseholders or their officers, employees or agents while on the land that the person owns or leases for purposes related to the ownership or lease of the land and not for recreational purposes. - (b) A participant may not consume or possess any alcoholic liquor or nonintoxicating beer at any time or on any trail within the regional recreation area. - (c) Participants, operators and passengers of a motor vehicle within the regional recreation area shall wear size-appropriate protective helmets at all times as required by §17F-1-1 et seq. of this code or as otherwise required by the authority. - (d) A participant shall obey all traffic laws, authority rules, traffic-control devices and signs within the regional recreation area, including those which restrict trails to certain types of off-highway recreational vehicles, and drive on designated, marked trails in the area.
-A person may not be on any trail in the area from one-half hour before sunset to one-half hour before sunrise except in an emergency. - (e) A participant within the regional recreation area who is under sixteen years of age shall at all times be under the immediate supervision of, and within sight of, a person who is at least eighteen years of age and who either is a parent or guardian of the youth or has the express permission of a parent or guardian to supervise the youth.
-No parent, guardian or supervising adult may allow a child under the age of sixteen years to leave that person's sight and supervision within the regional recreation area.
+- (a) A participant may not enter or remain upon the regional recreation area without a valid, nontransferable user permit issued by the authority and properly displayed, except properly identified landowners or leaseholders or their officers, employees, or agents while on the land that the person owns or leases for purposes related to the ownership or lease of the land and not for recreational purposes. - (b) A participant may not consume or possess any alcoholic liquor at any time or on any trail within the regional recreation area. - (c) Participants, operators, and passengers of a motor vehicle within the regional recreation area shall wear size-appropriate protective helmets at all times as required by §17F-1-1 et seq. of this code or as otherwise required by the authority. - (d) A participant shall obey all traffic laws, authority rules, traffic-control devices, and signs within the regional recreation area, including those which restrict trails to certain types of off-highway recreational vehicles, and drive on designated, marked trails in the area.
+A person may not be on any trail in the area from one-half hour before sunset to one-half hour before sunrise except in an emergency.
+Each participant shall at all times remain within and on a designated and marked trail within the regional recreation area. - (e) A participant within the regional recreation area who is under 16 years of age shall at all times be under the immediate supervision of, and within sight of, a person who is at least 18 years of age and who either is a parent or guardian of the youth or has the express permission of a parent or guardian to supervise the youth.
+No parent, guardian, or supervising adult may allow a child under the age of 16 years to leave that person's sight and supervision within the regional recreation area.